Notifiarr/notifiarr/README.md

 #### Docker Environment Variables

-See below for more information about which environment variables are available.
+See below for a list of which environment variables are available.
 You must set `--privileged` when `monitor drives` is enabled on the website.

 ```shell